 The authors also recommended easing access to permits so fishermen can target a more diverse portfolio of species.
 The more permits a fisherman holds, the better they can pivot toward a species that is doing well.

 Innovation will also play a crucial role in the future of fisheries.
 Free and Bellquist spoke highly of exempted fishing permits, which enable fishermen to partner with scientists and legally operate under different rules or with different gear.
 “It could allow the fishers to try to solve the problem themselves,” Free said.
-The permits could spur innovation, such as ropeless crab pots currently [CORRECT??] under trial in the Dungeness crab fishery.
-These might reduce whale entanglements, but they aren’t permitted under current regulations.
+The permits could spur innovation to reduce bycatch.
+One successful example of this was the recent federal approval of deep-set buoy gear, which was co-developed by fishers and scientists to reduce sea turtle bycatch in the swordfish fishery.
+Improvements like this show what is possible when stakeholders work together.

-The authors also endorse fishery insurance.
-People primarily get their food from one of three sources —farms, ranches and oceans — and climate change has impacted each.
+The authors are also evaluating fishery insurance as a possible tool that could supplement federal fishery disaster assistance.
+People primarily get their food from one of three sources —farms, ranches, and oceans — and climate change has impacted each.
 But unlike for farming and ranching, there are currently no fisheries insurance programs in the U.S., Bellquist explained.
-Such programs could help alleviate the impacts of extreme events, and they were by the National Oceanic and Atmospheric Administration.
+Such programs could help alleviate the impacts of extreme events, and they were recently recommended by the National Oceanic and Atmospheric Administration.

 Fortunately, the government is already updating the protocol for federal fishery disasters.
 At the end of 2022, Congress enacted the Fishery Disaster Improvement Act.
 The new legislation aims to streamline the process of determining disaster assistance.
-It also contains provisions to study the social impacts of disasters, rebuild impacted fisheries and prevent future disasters, among other elements.
+It also contains provisions to study the social impacts of disasters, rebuild impacted fisheries, and prevent future disasters, among other elements.

-The authors are now working on step-by-step directions to navigate some their recommendations.
-For instance, they are developing a computer model to simulate climate-driven whale entanglements in the Dungeness crab fishery.
-Tools to model biotoxins will guide managers, fishermen, and aquaculture growers during harmful algal blooms, which are likely to get worse under climate change.
+The authors are now working on step-by-step directions to navigate toward some of their recommendations.
+For instance, they are developing a computer model to simulate management strategies that prevent climate-driven whale entanglements in the Dungeness crab fishery.
+Tools to model biotoxins will also guide managers, fishermen, and aquaculture growers during harmful algal blooms, which are likely to get worse under climate change.
 “We are [also] identifying fisheries that are good candidates for […] insurance programs,” Free said, “and designing programs that would be effective and affordable for fishermen.”